 The Australian Institute for Patient & Family Centred Care is part of a patient and family centred care movement which is sweeping the globe and changing the way healthcare is viewed by patients, families and healthcare professionals.

-There is still availability for the play in March 2014.
 Please contact firstname.lastname@example.org or call 0425762350.

 The 13th HUSH CD, The Magic Island with Tasmanian Symphony Orchestra is now out.
 The perfect easy listening music!

 AIPFCC now offers a 4 day immersion program in patient and family centred care.

 Recently reported recognition for value of family support for patients in hospital.
 See story.